Here are the winners of the 2017 Governor General's Literary Awards

 Drama: Indian Arm by Hiro Kanagawa

 Unspoken tension and resentment lead to tragedy for the family at the heart of Indian Arm.
-Hiro Kanagawa's play follows Rita, Alfred and their adopted son Wolfie, a 16-year-old First Nations teenager who lives with cerebral hypoxia.
+Hiro Kanagawa's play follows Rita, Alfred and their adopted son Wolfie, a 16-year-old First Nations teenager who suffered cerebral hypoxia as an infant.
 Rita and Alfred have drifted apart since becoming parents, leaving Wolfie caught in the middle of an unhappy couple.
-Adding to the building chaos is Asta, Rita's half-sister, who is evading a discussion about an expired lease.
+Adding to the building chaos is Asta, Rita's beautiful half-sister Asta.

 Kanagawa is an actor and writer from Port Moody, B.C.
 Indian Arm is an adaptation of Henrik Ibsen's 1894 play Little Eyolf.
 It won the 2015 Jessie Richardson Award for Outstanding Original Script.